ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

 # CMake Options for Custom Compilation

 This document provides description and default values for CMake options that can be used to build a custom OpenVINO runtime using the open source version.
 For instructions on how to create a custom runtime from the prebuilt OpenVINO release package, refer to the [deployment manager] documentation.
-If you want to create a custom runtime from the open source repository, refer to the [Inference Engine Introduction] to understand all the dependencies.
+To understand all the dependencies when creating a custom runtime from the open source repository, refer to the [Inference Engine Introduction].

 ## Table of contents: